apostrophecms/apostrophe-documentation/modules/apostrophe-pieces/browser-apostrophe-pieces-manager-modal.md

 Carry out a named batch operation, such as `trash`, displaying the provided prompt and, if confirmed by the user, invoking the corresponding verb in this module's API.

+`options.dataSource` can be used to specify a function to be invoked to gather more input before calling the API.
+It receives `(data, callback)`, where `data.ids` and any input gathered from the schema are already present, and should update `data` and invoke `callback` with null on success or with an error on failure.

+`options.success` is invoked only if the operation succeeds.
+It receives `(result, callback)` where `result` is the response from the API and `callback` *must* be invoked by the success function after completing its additional operations, even if the user chooses to cancel or skip those operations.
 ### enableSorts()

 ### enableChooseViews()